Back to school checklist for single parents and co-parents

 Link copied to clipboard

-The night before the first day back, get lunch boxes planned, school bags packed and school clothes laid out, ready for the morning.
+The night before the first day back, get lunch boxes and school bags ready and their clothes laid out, ready for the morning.
 Being prepared the night before the big day can help calm first day nerves for you all.

 Do a uniform and school supplies check a week before the new term, you don’t want to find your child has had a growth spurt the night before the first day!
-At Gingerbread, we’re often asked if there is help with the cost of school uniform or PE kit.
+At Gingerbread, we’re often asked if there is help available for the cost of school uniforms or PE kits.

 a) If you live in England, it is becoming rarer to get financial support from councils.
 However, it is worth getting in touch with your local authority to see what help is available.
 You can also talk to your children’s school directly to ask for help.
 Some schools will let parents pay for uniform in instalments or have second-hand uniform sales.